Quake4/MindMiner/Config.md

     * **Key** [string] - currency name from [supported list](https://api.coinbase.com/v2/exchange-rates?currency=BTC).
     * **Value** [int] - the number of digits after the decimal point.

-Main config is read only at the start of the MindMiner.

 ## Pools
 Pools configuration placed in Pools folder and named as pool name and config extension.

+Pools config read on each loop.
+You may change configuration at any time and it will be applied on the next loop.
+If you delete pool config it will be created default on the next loop after your confirm and answer at console window.

 Look like this "PoolName.config.txt".

 Any pool has this config: